-Alexandra Lam Class of 2022
+Alexandra Lam Class of 2021

-'My EPQ topic was on herbicidal warfare and international crime during the Vietnam War. which I chose because I had visited the country when I was younger and wanted to further my interest in global history and politics.

-Doing the project massively developed my organisational skills, as well as the ability to write academically using references and analysing sources.
-The EPQ has contributed hugely to my academic life, and the disciplinary skills I learnt through it have reflected in my A Level studies.
+'My EPQ topic was on herbicidal warfare and international crime during the Vietnam War, which I chose because I had visited the country when I was younger and wanted to further my interest in global history and politics.
+Doing the project massively developed my organisational skills, as well as the ability to write academically hugely to my academic life, and the disciplinary skills I learnt through it have reflected in my A-Level studies.
 It enabled me to plan, meet deadlines, research independently, as well as approach academics in the field.
-I was able to talk about the EPQ in my UCAS application, and it was highly valuable as part of the 'supercurricular' aspect of my personal statement.

-Through researching a topic I was interested in, the Extended Project helped me narrow down my course choices to apply for History and International Relations at university.'
+I was able to talk about the EPQ in my UCAS application, and it was highly valuable as part of the 'super-curricular' aspect of my personal statement.
+Through researching a topic I was interested about, the Extended Project helped me narrow down my course choices to apply for History and International Relations at university.'